AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 `<` or `>` to check different inventories: character's outfit, stashed inventory, objects on the ground, etc.

-Quite often, you will need to modify your environment somehow.
-There are numerous ways how to do that, so try and experiment!
+You will need to modify your environment.
+You may craft items, change the terrain, cook food, upgrade or change items, and do many other things.
-You may craft items, change the terrain, cook food, upgrade or change items, and do many other things!
+Crafting recipes may be found by pressing the `~` command while looking at the terrain you want to use.

 To craft or modify items, you need some basic components and a workshop station or any other terrain that may be used to modify items (a pool